 The first of these changes, the increased importance of axioms as starting points for geometry, allowed Galileo Galilei convincingly to extend Euclidean geometry into the real world.
 None of the Greek authors had done anything approaching what Galileo did in this direction.
-Even in Archimedes's treatises On Balancing Planes and On Floating Bodies, in which he explores the physical phenomena of balance and buoyancy, he considers these properties only with respect to the same ideal figures (though Archimedes must certainly have tested with real objects).
+Even in Archimedes's treatises On Balancing Planes and On Floating Bodies, in which he explores the physical phenomena of balance and buoyancy, he considers these properties only with respect to the same ideal figures.
 However, by establishing the appropriate axioms, Galileo could apply geometry and proportion theory to material objects, capable of breaking and moving.

-Like the Platonists, Galileo believed that nature was "written in the language of mathematics."31 However, he conceived differently of the distinction between the abstract and the concrete.
-In Plato's philosophy, there exists an imperfect world of the senses and the perfect world of the intellect.
-Galileo claims, though, that one may conceive of an abstract object, such as a sphere, that is not perfect, so that it may touch an abstract imperfect plane in more than one point, even though a perfect sphere and plane may be tangent at only a single point.32 Logically, then, he decoupled abstractness from perfection, and claimed that abstract thought could indeed correspond as closely as one wished to imperfect, concrete phenomena.
-In his Dialogues Concerning the Two New
+Like the Platonists, Galileo believed that nature was "written in the language of mathematics."
+However, he conceived differently of the distinction between the abstract and the concrete.
+In Plato's philosophy, we have the imperfect world of the senses and the perfect world of the intellect.
+Galileo claims, though, that one may conceive of an abstract object, such as a sphere, that is not perfect, so that it may touch an abstract imperfect plane in more than one point, even though a perfect sphere and plane may be tangent at only a single point.
+Logically, then, he decoupled abstractness from perfection, and claimed that abstract thought could indeed correspond as closely as one wished to imperfect, concrete phenomena.
+In his Dialogues Concerning the Two New Sciences, Galileo sought to follow through on his claim by applying mathematics to real, physical problems.
+We see this already in the diagrams, many of which appear at first sight to be mere drawings rather than constructions (see Figure 6).
+A closer inspection reveals that the object of interest is in fact a rectangular prism, and that it has indeed been drawn using a straightedge.
+However, the illustration serves to reinforce Galileo's point, that he is proving propositions about the behavior of real, physical objects.